Puzzles in charmed baryon semileptonic decays with $SU(3)_F$ flavor symmetry and lattice inputs: Numerical Results

-The genuinely new predictions are those for $\Xi_c^+ \to \Lambda $ and $\Xi_c^+ \to \Sigma^0 $ given in Table~\ref{tab:z-expansion-paras}.
 The isospin symmetry implies that $a_n^f$ of $\Xi_c^0 \to \Sigma^-$ is $\sqrt{2}$ times larger than those of $\Xi_c^+ \to \Sigma^0$ and for simplicity we list only the form factors for the latter channel.
 Since $|z_f(q^2)| < 0.16$ for all form factors $f$, the contributions from higher-order terms are strongly suppressed.
 Consequently, the uncertainties of the form factors are dominated by those of the coefficients $a_n^f\,(C_n^f,V_n^f,W_n^f)$ with $n=0$ and $n=1$.
-The form factors are explicitly depicted in FIG.~\ref{fig:form factors}.
+The form factors are explicitly depicted in Fig.~\ref{fig:form factors}.